steffen-wilke/steffen-wilke.github.io/_posts/2019-3-31-DocFX-dark-theme.md

 the generated documentation.
 Working late hours or on side projects at night, a dark UI option is almost a dealbreaker at this point for me regarding any kind of software or website.

 Looking at the DocFX project, I think it is the future of API documentation, especially for C# projects.
 And this is why I decided to dedicate some of my time to create a dark theme for it.
-Now, have a look at the results I've com up with:
+Now, have a look at the results I've come up with:

 ![_config.yml]({{ site.baseurl }}/images/darkfx.png)